CSE512-15S/a3-kdorosch-lizehang-1263607/README.md

 However, we felt that this was not a good match for our dataset as it completely ignored the valuable temporal data that we had.
 Additionally, the “deeper view” with the multiple levels of splitting did not reveal that interesting of information.
 Instead, we chose a stacked line plot to represent this data, which could be brushed to select different periods of time.
 This is far more interesting and reveals patterns within and between academic quarters.
 The right plot would then show the total counts for the selected time period using the same dimension as on the left.
 We decided this before implementing and so are including it as part of the storyboard.

 We feel the stacked line plot is a good choice of a technique for our dataset as it captures the temporal aspects to reveal interesting patterns but also allows for comparison between different categories within each dimension.
 Our dataset is also dominated by dimensions rather than measures, which in this case makes it even simpler and more visually helpful to use the same visualization techniques for the majority of the dataset.
-These encodings are also overlapping, with different terms being used to describe the same datapoints in multiple ways.
+These encodings are also overlapping, with different terms being used to describe the same data points in multiple ways.

 The plot on the righthand side eases the ability to see counts and make comparisons between different categories.
 The colors are consistent with the left plot for quick lookup in the left plot and legend.
 This plot uses a length encoding to display information in a quick, accessible manner.